Izicata/Cataclysm-DDA/doc/MARTIALART_JSON.md

 "id" : "tec_debug_arpen",   // Unique ID.
-Must be one continuous word "name" : "phasing strike",  // In-game name displayed "unarmed_allowed" : true,   // Can an unarmed character use this technique "strict_unarmed" : true,    // Does this buff require the character to be actually unarmed or does it allow unarmed weapons "melee_allowed" : true,     // Can an armed character use this technique "min_melee" : 3,            // Minimum skill and its level required to use this technique.
+Must be one continuous word "name" : "phasing strike",  // In-game name displayed "unarmed_allowed" : true,   // Can an unarmed character use this technique "strictly_unarmed" : true,    // Does this buff require the character to be actually unarmed or does it allow unarmed weapons "melee_allowed" : true,     // Can an armed character use this technique "min_melee" : 3,            // Minimum skill and its level required to use this technique.
 Can be any skill.
 "crit_tec" : true,          // Can this technique be used on crit (and only on crit)?